GoogleCloudPlatform/ops-agent/integration_test/README.md

 1.  `agent/ops-agent/linux/supported_applications.txt`
 1.  `applications/<application>/debian_ubuntu/install` (may already exist) to
     install the application,
-1.  `applications/<application>/debian_ubuntu/post` (may already exist) to
-    configure the application to expose metrics somewhere.
-This might be a no-op for some applications.
-If so, just leave the file empty.
 1.  `agent/ops-agent/linux/enable_<application>` to configure the Ops Agent to read the application's metrics exposed in the previous step.
 1.  (if necessary) `applications/<application>/exercise`.
 This is only needed